Ibuprofen lysine (Injection)

 How to Use This Medicine

-- This medicine is given to your child through a needle placed in one of the veins.
+- This medicine is given to your child through the IV that is already in place.

 Drugs and Foods to Avoid